Friends Meeting House, Kendal: Architecture

 In the 1930s Stramongate School, a Quaker institution opposite the meeting house, closed.
 The building had housed Sunday school classes and it was decided to move them to the Meeting House, where Webster's Georgian design was modified to provide classroom accommodation on the 1st floor.

 Quaker Tapestry

-The building is the home of the Quaker Tapestry illustrating the history of Quakerism from the 17th century to the present day.
+For thirty years the building was the home of the Quaker Tapestry.
+The tapestry, which was presented from 1994 as a visitor attraction, illustrates the history of Quakerism from the 17th century to the present day.
 Like the Bayeux Tapestry, the panels are embroidered rather than being tapestry in the strict sense of the word.

-The tapestry opened in 1994 as a visitor attraction.
-It received a "Hidden Gem" award for 2020-21 from VisitEngland.
+In 2025 rising costs and low visitor numbers meant that a new home had to be sought for the tapestry.

 Conservation

 The meeting house has been designated a Grade II* listed building.